ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 clients to distinguish different connection errors before the correct ALPN is received from the server.

+Since each instance of QuicTransport opens a new connection, a malicious client can cause resource exhaustion, both on the local system (through depleting file descriptor space or other per-connection resources) and on a given remote server.
+Because of that, the user agegts SHOULD limit the amount of simultaneous connections opened.
+The server MAY limit the amount of connections open by the same client.

 # IANA Considerations

 ## ALPN Value Registration